 • Toast the almonds.
 Spread the almonds on a baking sheet in a single layer.
 When your oven is hot, add the almonds and toast, tossing occasionally until they’re golden brown and fragrant, 10 to 15 minutes.

 • Make the sauce.
-If you roasted the bell peppers yourself, peel away their skins and tear them into strips, discarding the seeds.
-Add to a food processor, along with 1/2 cup of the toasted almonds (save the remaining for later) and 1 tablespoon of the olive oil.
-Add the garlic, chili flakes, balsamic vinegar, black pepper, and 1/4 teaspoon of salt.
+Add the bell peppers to a food processor (if you roasted them yourself, first peel away their skins and tear them into strips, discarding the seeds).
+To the processor, add the garlic, chili flakes, balsamic vinegar, black pepper, 1/2 cup of the toasted almonds, 1 tablespoon of the olive oil, and 1/4 teaspoon of salt.
 Blend until smooth.
 If the mixture seems too thick, blend in a little more olive oil.
 Taste to check the seasoning—the dip should taste salty and spicy.
 Set aside.

 • Get ready to cook the scallops.
 Crush the remaining almonds in a mortar and pestle, or use a knife to finely chop.
 Remove the paper towel from the scallops and pat dry with another clean paper towel.
-The more moisture you can remove, the better caramelization you will achieve.
+The drier you get them, the better they’ll caramelize.
 Lightly season the scallops with salt.

 • Serve.
 Serve the scallops on top of the red pepper sauce.
-Finish with a sprinkle of crushed almonds, smoked paprika, chili flakes, and a drizzle of olive oil and enjoy.
+Finish with a sprinkle of crushed almonds, smoked paprika, chili flakes, and a drizzle of olive oil.
+Enjoy.

 Notes